 Building up a good backlink profile and having your brand mentioned on high authority sites related to your industry can be massively beneficial – but it can also be time-consuming.
 If you don’t have the time to find and reach out to these kinds of sites on your own, SEO companies like Ruby Digital can do the hard work for you.

-A secure, mobile-friendly design which loads quickly
+A secure, mobile-friendly design that loads quickly

 Web pages that load slowly are frustrating to their users and search engines know this.
 A website that’s taking forever to load (and by forever, we mean more than three seconds) immediately loses appeal for today’s instant-gratification-accustomed web users and therefore is likely to have a higher bounce rate than its competitors.
 This is also bad for your rankings – and can be a great pity if you’ve actually got good content that you spent a great deal of time creating on the page.
 Use Google’s nifty PageSpeed Insights tool to see where you stand and get suggestions on how you can make your site load faster.
+Or the top designing companies can be a big help.

 You’ve probably also heard that in 2016, the number of internet users accessing the web through mobile devices surpassed those accessing it through desktop devices for the first time, and that’s been the growing trend ever since.
 In addition to hosting your site securely and making sure it loads as quickly as possible, it’s crucial to optimize your website for mobile too.